The Evidence Is In. Here’s What We Found.

 -

 This fear wasn’t abstract — for many, it was specifically about being perceived as gay.
-As one participant put it: “I’ve walked past someone in the past who has had their nails painted and my head without even thinking has automatically gone, oh, that’s likely a gay man.
-Because that’s my own preconceptions.”
 Several participants described relief when no one “assumed” anything about their sexuality.
 That relief reveals something important: anti-queer stigma doesn’t just affect queer men.
 It polices all men.
-The man box is held in place partly by the fear of being seen as something you’re not — and that fear keeps men rigid, silent, and disconnected.

 -

 What started as an external gesture — paint your nails, spark a conversation — became an unexpected internal shift.
-Far from symbolic, the act became a catalyst for genuine change.
-Participants didn’t just understand things differently.
-They felt them.
+The discomfort of wearing something “not for men” forced genuine self-examination.
 51% of diary entries included terms linked to insight or transformation.
 This wasn’t performance.
 It was experience doing what lectures can’t.

 -